open-telemetry/opentelemetry-collector-contrib/processor/intervalprocessor/README.md

 * All delta metrics
 * Non-monotonically increasing sums

+While sending only the last for cumulative metrics doesn't represent data loss, it's arguable if we do the same thing for Gauges and Summaries.
+In a push-based model, one can tell its instrumentation library to push metrics in important situations and the `intervalprocessor` might discard the data point if it was not the last in a given interval.
+For this reason, `Gauge` and `Summary` metric types can be configured to be passed through as they are.
+Copying the same behavior as delta metrics.

 ## Configuration

 The following settings can be optionally configured:

 * `interval`: The interval in which the processor should export the aggregated metrics.
 Default: 60s
+* `gauge_pass_through`: Whether gauges should pass through as they are to the next component or be aggregated.
+Default: false
+* `summary_pass_through`: Whether summaries should pass through as they are to the next component or be aggregated.
+Default: false

 ## Example of metric flows